-Build in extra protection for children - The GDPR says children under 16 cannot give consent (although this will be reduced to 13 in the UK) so you will have to obtain consent from a parent or guardian.
+Build in extra protection for children - The GDPR says children under 16 cannot give consent, however the DPA 2018 has amended this in the UK to 13.
+If a child is under 13 years of age you 7. will have to obtain consent from a parent or guardian.
 You will need to be able to verify that person giving consent on behalf of a child is allowed to do so.
 Privacy notices should to be written in language that children can understand.